Youth unemployment in Spain: Youth Guarantee

+Vocational education reform

+In 2022, Spain adopted a new law establishing an integrated vocational education and training (VET) system.
+The reform aimed to strengthen links between education and labour market needs and to improve employability throughout working life.

+The law unified previously separate vocational training subsystems and introduced a stronger dual training model combining classroom instruction with workplace training in firms.
+It also expanded the recognition of skills acquired through professional experience and created more flexible training pathways.

+An academic analysis interprets this reform as the culmination of a broader policy shift toward a dual VET model in Spain, influenced by European Union recommendations and by policy learning from countries with established dual systems such as Germany and Austria.
+The 2022 law consolidated these developments by making dual vocational training the standard framework of the Spanish VET system.

 Consequences and effects

 Youth unemployment affects not only young people, but also the economy on a broader scale, specifically income inequality.
 As the rate of youth unemployment increased, the gap between the rich and poor in Spain widened.
 It is estimated that Spain has experienced the widest expansion of income distribution in Europe, as it experienced an increase in income inequality of 18%.

 Not finding work has been linked to cause other problems, such as social problems typically linked to youth.
 The lack of work can lead to a vicious circle of poverty and social problems among young people.
 On top of that, unemployment can force young people to move away or to start engaging in violence and juvenile delinquency, as well as having low self-esteem and discouragement that can lead to addiction and other health problems in the future.
 If young people are out of work for too long, they may begin to lose their skills or stop looking for a job altogether - which means that the unemployment rate may not really be indicative of the unemployment picture in Spain.